daniilsjb/Archer/README.md

 ## Plans

 As fun as this project was, I do not plan on continuously working on it.
-However, I hope to take the experience I've gained from this simple language and use it to design and build a new, better one, applicable to real projects.
+However, I hope to take the experience I've gained from this simple language and use it to design and build a better one, applicable to real projects.